 The D-Link Exo AC2600 MU-MIMO Wi-Fi router setup was straightforward, yet saving a brand new setting took up to half a minute each, and every time it felt like forever for many people.
 However, this won’t end up being a problem because the default settings on the D-Link Exo AC2600 MU-MIMO Wi-Fi Router will be just beautiful.
-However, customizing this router that’all take some extra time.
+However, customizing this router that takes some extra time.

-Devices used for testing the performance of D-link Exo AC2600 MU-MIMO Wi-Fi Router are:
+Devices used for testing the performance of the D-link Exo AC2600 MU-MIMO Wi-Fi Router are:

 - Samsung 4K Ultra HD tv